-She continued to explain how the police officer in a position of authority
+She continued to explain how the police officer in a position of authority misunderstood her situation and simply advised her to return home which is never easy for a woman from the South Asian community.
+Asha says,

 [y]es, so it was like I already was falling through such a shattering situation and then somebody [police officer] tells me to go back home.
 I mean it's like dying!
 It's almost as if I already lost my life and it's like dying once all over again.
 I could not make him [police officer] understand anything, but it was such a painful thing to hear that thing at that point of time.
 Which was actually not fair, I realize that.